 - 19.1.
-Councillors and members of Delegated Committees contribute to good governance and decision making by: - 19.1.1. seeking views of community members and reading agenda prior to the meeting - 19.1.2. demonstrating due respect and consideration to community views and the professional / expert advice provided in the agenda - 19.1.3. attending meetings and participating in debate and discussion - 19.1.4. demonstrating respect for the role of the Chair and the rights of other Councillors or members of Delegated Committees to contribute to the decision-making; and - 19.1.5. being courteous and orderly.
+Councillors and members of Delegated Committees contribute to good governance and decision making by: - 19.1.1. seeking views of community members and reading agenda prior to the meeting - 19.1.2. demonstrating due respect and consideration to community views and the professional / expert advice provided in the agenda - 19.1.3. attending meetings and participating in debate and discussion - 19.1.4. demonstrating respect for the role of the Chair and the rights of other Councillors or members of Delegated Committees to contribute to the decision-making; and - 19.1.5. being courteous and orderly, observing the Councillor Code of Conduct and